Learning to Relight Portrait Images via a Virtual Light Stage and Synthetic-to-Real Adaptation: Experiments

 To evaluate how accurately the relit results translate the lighting information from the input lighting environment, we estimate the lighting from relit images and compare it with the target lighting.
 In particular, we use the relit portrait, along with the estimated albedo and normal maps, to compute the second-order spherical harmonic (SH) coefficients~\cite{ramamoorthi2001efficient} by solving a least square problem on visible skin pixels.
 We use face \textit{skin} and \textit{nose} masks predicted from a PyTorch implementation of a face parsing network\footnote{\url{https://github.com/zllrunning/face-parsing.PyTorch}} based on BiSeNet~\cite{yu2018bisenet} to determine skin pixels.
 This is done only for TR~\cite{pandey2021total} and our method since both methods generate albedo and normal maps as side products.
 We reconstruct a sphere rendering from estimated SH coefficients and apply a global intensity multiplier to compensate for a global exposure difference between the estimated and target illumination.
 To be specific, we compute the average intensity of the sphere rendering from the estimated SH coefficients to derive the global scalar for matching the average intensity of the sphere rendering from the target SH coefficients.
 We compute the L1 pixel difference between the reconstructed and target sphere renderings to measure the accuracy.
 We computed this error in the pixel space instead of the coefficient space since the coefficient space has ambiguity (i.e., multiple coefficient combinations can give rise to the same reconstruction).
 The comparisons are shown in Figure~\ref{fig:light_recovery} and Table~\ref{tab:ffhq}.
 Our results demonstrate better numerical accuracy and are closer to the ground truth sphere rendering. \YY{Although the intermediate normal predictions from TR might contain more high-frequency details than ours, it sometimes predicts incorrect geometry, such as the eyeglasses shadow in the cheek region (first column in Figure~\ref{fig:light_recovery}).
-When the entire framework is trained end-to-end, the final rendering network is able to compensate for small differences or errors from the normal prediction.}
+When the entire framework is trained end-to-end, the final rendering network is able to compensate for small differences or errors from the normal prediction.} \paragraph{Synthesis quality.} To compare the photorealism of the resulting quality, we compute Fréchet Inception Distance (FID)~\cite{heusel2017gans,Seitzer2020FID} scores between the input FFHQ test set and the relit results from each method.
+For fair comparisons, we mask out the background of each image and only consider the foreground region.
+From Table~\ref{tab:ffhq}, it can be seen that our method has the lowest FID score, which demonstrates its ability to synthesize realistic portrait images. \paragraph{Identity similarity.} We evaluate the identity consistency before and after relighting, as shown in Table~\ref{tab:ffhq}.
+To do so, we use a face recognition network~\cite{an2020partical_fc} (different from the one that we use in our training loss) to extract face embeddings before and after relighting of foreground images for each method and compute the similarity score between these two embeddings.
+We found that NVPR achieves a slightly higher identity similarity score, but our score is very close to theirs, and our FID score is much better.
+Moreover, from Figure~\ref{fig:comp_real} it can be seen that their method shows unnatural facial appearance that is not consistent with the target illumination (fourth and sixth rows).